 I am so peeved I had to come here right away to rate this product.
 I have wavy to curly hair that's thinning and I have been wanting to try this dryer in the hopes it would cut my hair drying time.
 I don't want to spend too much time drying my hair, time I could be spending with my kids.
 It didn't reduce anything, including frizz.
 In fact, I think it took longer than usual because of the crappy diffuser.
 I hate having to buy separate diffusers for my hair dryer and thought this diffuser looked pretty decent.
 It's smaller than the one I use and had pointy-er prongs but I wanted to give it a try.
 Using this was almost as bad as scrunching my hair with torn fingernails.
 My hair is a frizzy mess :o( Not to mention that it really hurt like hell when I accidentally used too much force to bring this up against my scalp.
 I also felt like the low setting blew too hard which is crucial when you're diffusing curly hair.
 I'm so mad because I don't have time to redo my hair before work tomorrow.
 I'll keep it if my diffuser works with it, otherwise it's going back.
 It's pretty sad that my "pistol" style conair with 1600 watts and that I've had for a few years is a much better dryer than this turned out to be >:o[

-After I used this blow dryer on the hot setting, it took me 20 minutes to round brush my hair dry ( 5 minutes if I don't use the round brush) and my hair was so smooth that I didn't need to go over it with a straightener!
+I bought this dryer based on the reviews on here!
+(This site is really starting to become my buying guide because the reviews are ALWAYS right!)I am currently in cosmetology school, and we use high end blow dryers on clients and each other.
+I typically round brush my hair with a huge cricket round brush as I dry it, and then I go over the frizzy parts with a straightener.
+It takes me about 35 minutes to do all of that when I use my hair dryer at home, and at school it takes about 25 minutes.After I used this blow dryer on the hot setting, it took me 20 minutes to round brush my hair dry ( 5 minutes if I don't use the round brush) and my hair was so smooth that I didn't need to go over it with a straightener!
 My hair is smooth, shiny, soft, and just beautiful after I use this!
 I normally have naturally curly hair that gets fried after blow dries so I am very impressed!
 I got this on sale at walmart for 24.98 and it came with a diffuser and a concentrator, so it was a great deal!

 Count me in as another satisfied user of this hairdryer.
 My only regret was that my old dryer dropped dead and this one was not on sale at the same time but overall this haridryer is a gem.
 I love the power, ease of the rocker buttons and weight overall.
 Thanks MUA for another review that's right on the mark!